 Cornbread and Pumpkin Challah Stuffing with Dried Fruit

-Sara Foster, owner of Foster's Markets in North Carolina, updates the Southern tradition by adding challah to the mix.
 An enriched egg bread with dough similar to that of brioche, challah is ideal for stuffing.
-Sara especially likes to use pumpkin challah, which adds a warm, spicy aroma to the dressing.
+In particular, Pumpkin Challah adds a warm, spicy aroma to this dressing.

 - Servings: 12